 Renting a Property Legally Without the Licence

-Without the touristic licence, you can still rent a property legally in Ibiza.
-But it can only be long term rentals, which needs to be for longer than one month.
+Without a tourist licence, you can still rent a property legally in Ibiza.
+But it can only be long-term rentals, which need to be for longer than one month.
 Additionally, the property must not offer any touristic services.

 Are you looking to buy a property with tourist license in Ibiza?
 Make sure you perform the right checks before buying.
 Do you have any more specific questions that you would like to have answered or do you need assistance in your search?
 Feel free to contact us.